Highlights of the trip:

 Land at Srinagar and get a transfer to your homestay.
-Settle in and soak in the sun in the family lawn.
+Settle in and soak in the sun on the family lawn.
 Then head out to explore the city.
-The old city, the neighboring markets and a quintessential Kashmiri meal is a must!
+The old city, the neighbouring markets and a quintessential Kashmiri meal is a must!
 That’s the plan in Srinagar as we gear up for the road trip ahead!

 Driving time: 45 mins

 Day 2.
 Srinagar-Mulbek